-- 1. Your taxable years end on the same date; and - Neither of you is individually claiming one or more of the credits on PA Schedule OC, see page 25; and - 3.
-Your spouse is still living; and - Neither of you is individually liable for the payment of child or spouse support, or another liability to the PA Department of Public Welfare.
+- 1. Your taxable years end on the same date; and - 2.
+Neither of you is individually claiming one or more of the credits on PA Schedule OC, see page 30; and - 3.
+Your spouse is still living; and - 4.
+Neither of you is individually liable for the payment of child or spousal support, or another liability to the PA Department of Public Welfare.